ithirzty/quickson/README.md

 </p>

 ##### What is a marshaller?
 Unmarshaller?
-Marshal signifies parse.
-Unmarshal signifies parse but the other way (stringify)
+Marshal signifies stringify.
+Unmarshal signifies parse.

 ## Installing
 Go in your project directory, open a terminal and type the following